miracleezekiel/Ecommerce-Sales-Intelligence/04_python/README.md

 All Python work follows this two-step process:

-1. Code is written and tested inside the Jupyter notebook in the `notebooks/` subfolder one cell at a time
+1. Code is written and tested inside the Jupyter notebook in the `notebooks/` subfolder one cell at a time.
-2. Once confirmed working the final version is saved as a clean script in the `scripts/` subfolder
+2. Once confirmed working, the final version is saved as a clean script in the `scripts/` subfolder.

 This ensures every script in this folder has been fully validated before being committed to the repository.

 ---